builtwithai/.github/profile/README.md

 ## 🌈 AskLLM

-AskLLM is a project that interacts with language models from OpenAI, hosted either on Azure or OpenAI.
+AskLLM is a project that interacts with language models, hosted either on Azure or OpenAI.
 It's a part of the BuiltWithAI organization's initiative to explore and utilize AI capabilities.

 ### 👩‍💻 Features

-- Interact with OpenAI's language models
+- Interact with language models
 - Hosted on Azure for reliable performance
 - Easy to use and integrate